Northwest Horticultural Council

 (b) It shall be the duty of the President to attend meetings of the members of the corporation and all meetings of the Board of Trustees of the corporation and he or she shall keep or cause to be kept a full record thereof.
 The foregoing duties may be delegated in whole or in part.

 (c) The President shall be custodian of all records, books and papers of the corporation and shall make to the Board of Trustees any report or statement of the affairs of the corporation which shall be required by the board.
-Upon retiring from office he or she shall turn over to his or her successor forthwith all records, books and papers of the corporation.
+Upon ceasing to serve as President, he or she shall promptly turn over to his or her successor all records, books and papers of the corporation.

 (d) The President shall be custodian of the seal of the corporation and shall affix the same to all documents requiring it, and shall perform all the usual duties of the secretary of a business corporation.